Recently there’s been an uproar of confusion regarding an acronym, an RFC in Mexico, and another document, a Constancia de Situacion Fiscal.

 In our COMPLETE Mexico Relocation Guide we have a list of vetted and trustworthy facilitators who can help you obtain your RFC if you need one.

-Once you have obtained your RFC, you will be able to request your Tax Status Certificate or Constancia de Situacion Fiscal- which contains data on your identity, location, and fiscal obligations as a taxpayer.
-This document is only used when you plan to generate a factura (or tax receipt) for the purpose of making deductions to your taxes.
+Once you have obtained your RFC in Mexico, you can request your Tax Status Certificate or Constancia de Situacion Fiscal- which contains data on your identity, location, and fiscal obligations as a taxpayer.
+This document is only used when you plan to generate a factura (or tax receipt) to make deductions to your taxes.

 But I’ve Heard I Need It Or My Electricity Will Get Cut Off?